cweggler/deviceWeightSummary/README.md

 # deviceWeightSummary
 # Intro
-Java application that takes data from XML and gives a detailed summary of the devices' weight statistics as well as the total number of devices
+Java class that takes data from XML and gives a detailed summary of the devices' weight statistics as well as the total number of devices

 # How to run